amitbhudiya/CITS5206_DialogCoder/README.md

 ### Using the Application (GUI)

-Here’s a how to use the app through the graphical interface, step by step of a typical workflow:
+Here's how to use the app through the graphical interface, step by step of a typical workflow:

 #### 1. Upload Your Coding Dictionary:
 - Navigate to the Dictionary page from the sidebar